joelburton/rithm-setup/readme.rst

 To try out::

-  make rithm-setup    # need to do once make rithm          # starts container and drops you into it
+  make build    # need to do only if Dockerfile changed make create   # need to do once to make container make start    # starts container and drops you into it

 The setup::